 Use this brief guide to help get a handle on what’s going to happen after a pedestrian accident and what you should be doing to protect yourself:

 Know Who is At Fault

-In most cases, the blame is going to be put on the driver when a pedestrian accident occurs.
+In most cases, the blame will be put on the driver when a pedestrian accident occurs.
 After all, we’ve all heard that the pedestrian always has the right of way.
-While that is true in cases where drivers run stop lights or pull into a crosswalk, pedestrians can be at fault in an accident as well.
-For example, if the driver was simply driving along and a person walks into the street, even the most cautious driver may not be able to avoid an accident.
+While that is true in cases where drivers run stoplights or pull into a crosswalk, pedestrians can be at fault in an accident as well.
+For example, if the driver was driving along and a person walks into the street, even the most cautious driver may not avoid an accident.

-If you’re involved in a pedestrian accident as a driver the worst thing you can do is to leave the scene.
+If you’re involved in a pedestrian accident as a driver, the worst thing you can do is to leave the scene.
 When you do that, it’s basically like telling everyone involved that you are guilty and responsible for the accident – even if you aren’t.
-Leaving the scene of an accident, even if you were at fault, may also turn a basic case that is simply an accidental occurrence into manslaughter or a hit and run case, with more severe consequences.
+Even if you were at fault, leaving the scene of an accident may also turn a basic case that is simply an accidental occurrence into manslaughter or a hit-and-run case with more severe consequences.